Isaac-Anand/Asymmetric-Transmission/README.md

   **Anisotropy Engineering:** The unequal lengths of the spiral arms introduce different phase delays for $x$- and $y$-polarized components, which is the catalyst for polarization conversion

 High efficiency is often achieved by stacking multiple layers to form a resonant cavity.
 These multiple reflections constructively interfere at specific frequencies, significantly boosting the cross-polarization transmission coefficient ($t_{cross}$) toward unity.

+**JUSTIFICATION OF RESULTS**

+To validate the research findings, the following metrics are used:

+ Cross-Polarization Efficiency: We observe a high cross polarization trnasmission coeffecients, but a lower, almost close to zero, co-polarization transmission coeffecients.

+ Parametric Study (Spiral Turns): We investgated the effect of the number of turns on the transmission spectra.
+We observed that as the number of turns increases, new resonances were developed at the lower frequencies.

+ Directional Diode-like Effect: By plotting the AT parameter for forward ($+z$) vs. backward ($-z$) propagation, we justify the AT effect.
+A large gap between these two curves proves the structure acts as a "one-way" transparent window for specific polarizations.